GRAPE for Fast and Scalable Graph Processing and random walk-based Embedding: Abstract

 \section{Abstract}

-Graph Representation Learning methods opened new possibilities for addressing complex, real-world problems represented by graphs.
+Graph Representation Learning (GRL) methods opened new avenues for addressing complex, real-world problems represented by graphs.
 However, many graphs used in these applications comprise millions of nodes and billions of edges and are beyond the capabilities of current methods and software implementations.
-We present \gra, a software resource for graph processing and representation learning that is able to scale with big graphs by using specialized and smart data structures, algorithms, and a fast parallel implementation.
-When compared with state of the art software resources, \gra~shows an improvement of orders of magnitude in empirical space and time complexity, as well as a substantial and statistically significant improvement in edge prediction and node label prediction performance.
-Furthermore, \gra~provides over \(80,000\) graphs from the literature and other sources, standardized interfaces allowing a straightforward integration of third-party libraries, \(61\) node embedding methods, \(25\) inference models, and \(3\) modular pipelines to allow a FAIR and reproducible comparison of methods and libraries for graph processing and embedding.
+We present \gra, a software resource for graph processing and embedding that is able to scale with big graphs by using specialized and smart data structures, algorithms, and a fast parallel implementation of random walk-based methods.
+Compared with state-of-the-art software resources, \gra~shows an improvement of orders of magnitude in empirical space and time complexity, as well as competitive edge and node label prediction performance. \gra~comprises about 1.7 million well-documented lines of Python and Rust code and provides \(\NumberOfNodeEmbeddingModels\) node embedding methods, \(25\) inference models, a collection of efficient graph processing utilities and over \(80,000\) graphs from the literature and other sources.
+Standardized interfaces allow a seamless integration of third-party libraries, while ready-to-use and modular pipelines permit an easy-to-use evaluation of GRL methods, therefore also positioning \gra~as a software resource to perform a fair comparison between methods and libraries for graph processing and embedding.